Frequently Asked Questions (FAQ)

 Is there technical support for Unreal Studio during the beta period?

 Yes.
 Unreal Studio includes access to a knowledgebase, as well as 1:1 ticketed support.
+Support is provided for Datasmith only and does not include Unreal Engine.
 Support is currently provided in English only.
 Visit support.

 What learning materials are available?